How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Note that new visual elements are given a unique ID displayed in a shortcode.
-As you will see shortly, this allows you to insert graphs and charts into your pages and posts very easily …
+Note that new elements are given a unique ID displayed in a shortcode.
+As you will see shortly, this allows you to easily insert graphs and charts into your content …

-After adding a new element to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …
+After a new item has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or delete it …

 Plugin Usage

-Once you’ve created a new graph or chart and added it to the Library, adding it to a post or page is very simple.
+After creating a new chart or graph and adding it to the Visualizer Library, it’s easy to insert it into a post or page.

 First, create a new post or page (or open an existing one) …